 A few months ago, I saw the documentary St. Peter’s and the Papal Basilicas of Rome at the cinema.
 It was excellent, but I do have one bone to pick: the documentary suggests that there are four papal basilicas in Rome, while in fact there are five.
 We have Saint Peter’s Basilica, San Giovanni in Laterano, Santa Maria Maggiore and San Paolo fuori le Mura, all covered by the documentary, but the San Lorenzo fuori le Mura was omitted.
 This is sad indeed, as it is a most interesting church.
 It is located next to the Campo Verano, Rome’s largest cemetery, which was opened in 1830.
-I read that visits to the church are often hampered by funeral services held in the San Lorenzo, but when I myself visited the church on 6 January 2017 there was actually a mass celebrating Epiphany going on.
+I read that visits to the church are often hampered by funeral services held in the San Lorenzo, but when I myself visited the church on 6 January 2017 there was actually a celebration of Epiphany going on.
 Since I had walked quite a few kilometres to see this specific church, I decided to stay.
 After mass, I still had plenty of time to walk around and explore the treasures of the San Lorenzo.

 The history of the basilica is extremely complicated and many issues are still unsolved.
 I will try to give a summary of what we know.
 Saint Lawrence, who can be considered historical, was martyred in 258 and buried in the catacombs of the Campo Verano.
 Tradition dictates that a widow called Cyriaca (Dominica in Latin) administered these catacombs (the church of Santa Maria in Domnica is somehow connected to her).
 Many Roman Christians wanted to be buried near a martyr, and Lawrence soon became one of Rome’s most distinguished martyrs.
 During the reign of the emperor Constantine (306-337), in ca. 330, a large basilica was built here.
 It does not seem to have been built over Lawrence’s tomb, but rather to the south and adjacent to it.
 The basilica was certainly huge, but it seems to have been a ‘funerary basilica’ rather than a proper church.
 In other words, the building served as an enclosure for the many tombs on the Campo Verano, but it was not – or at least not regularly – used for celebrating mass.